bijeshos/guppy/README.md

 - Traverse to respective sub packages

 ## Why the name Guppy?
-The initial name considered for this library was **gup**, which stands for _Go Utility Programs_.
+Initial name considered for this library was **gup**, which stands for _Go Utility Programs_.
 Adding a __py__ at the end makes it easy to pronounce and remember, thanks to the cute fish that shares  the same name :-)